Chris-RG1980/code-institute-MSP2/TESTING.md

 ## Automated Testing
 ### Jest Testing
 Automated testing enhances efficiency and bug detection.
 It also helps find potential vulnerabilities in your code more quickly and easily than manual testing.
 In development of this project, I decided to Jest test memorygame.js using the unit testing approach.
 After researching through online documents and YouTube tutorials I found that this form of testing would allow for the testing of specific code to ensure each element of the JavaScript was working correctly.
+Also as seen below, I have achieved 100% coverage of memorygame.js
 #### Results
 ![Image](/resources/testing/jest-testing-results.png)